mahmoudnafifi/image_relighting/README.md

 # AIM 2020 Relighting Challenge
 This is the source code of our team (YorkU team) for the three tracks of [AIM 2020 relighting challenge](https://competitions.codalab.org/competitions/24671).

 As we explained in the challenge report, our solution is based on a normalization network (for task 1 & 3).
-Also, we augmented the training data for task 1 and 2.
-Here, we explain the details of the data used to train our normalizataion network and also we explain how we augment the data using the [WB augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter).
+We explain the details of the data used to train our normalizataion network and also we explain how we augment the training data using the [WB augmenter](https://github.com/mahmoudnafifi/WB_color_augmenter).

 ### Normalization Data: